SINGAPORE: As of May 3, the Ministry of Health (MOH) has found 29 COVID-19 local cases that were infected with variants of concern or interest.

 These 29 local cases have viral variants that were first detected in the United Kingdom, South Africa, Brazil or India.

-On Tuesday (May 4), MOH director of medical services Kenneth Mak said that seven cases in three local clusters have one of the Indian variants - the B16172.
+On Tuesday (May 4), MOH director of medical services Kenneth Mak said that seven cases in three local clusters have one of the variants first detected in India - the B16172.
 This includes the Tan Tock Seng Hospital cluster which had 40 cases as of Tuesday.

 READ: Authorities studying possibility of airflow and ventilation issues at Tan Tock Seng Hospital ward